PeopleMakeCulture/technical-interview-public/algorithms/4-optimizations/2-subset-sum.md

 ## Additions:
 ![subsetsum visualization](https://user-images.githubusercontent.com/21270878/27439357-c61c4198-5735-11e7-9261-8d8202abe983.jpg)

-* Here is a [repl](https://repl.it/Ivkg/4) showing the difference between the memoized and non-memoized versions
+* Here is a [repl](https://repl.it/Ivkg/4) showing the difference between the cached and non-cached versions
 * Here are the [slides](http://slides.com/mithunselvaratnam/subset-sum-2#/)
 * Here is a [video](https://www.youtube.com/watch?v=s6FhG--P7z0) of the O(n*m) solution